genicsblog/genicsblog.com/_posts/gouravkhunger/2021-02-13-toasty-library.md

 This was a tutorial on the [Toasty](https://github.com/GrenderG/Toasty) library, I hope you got well insights on it.

-If you wish me to post a tutorial on a specific library, comment it down!
+If you wish me to post a tutorial on a specific library, do comment it down.
 Thanks for reading!
-Happy Coding :)